lucas-santoni/dotfiles/gnome.info.md

 ## Gnome-Shell extensions

+You can get the Gnome-Shell extensions from [here](https://extensions.gnome.org/).
+Use Firefox directly from your Gnome system in order to enable them easily.

 * Alternatetab *A better Alt + Tab*
 * Dash to dock *A dock*
 * Icon hider *For removing useless icons in topbar*